Random Chords

 node random-chords.js

 You can use any DAW to do the rest of the steps.
-I use Ableton Live and a bunch of fancy third party VST instruments, hence I created a new group instrument by combining Arturia’s Jupiter 8 V3 and U-he’s Hive 2.
-I use the presets Space Osborne and HS Chapel Flowers respectively.
-On rendering the MIDI clip it sounded like this (your results may vary a bit as we pick notes randomly from the set of notes)
+I use Ableton Live and a bunch of fancy third-party VSTs, hence I created a group instrument combining Jupiter 8 V3 and Hive 2.
+On rendering the MIDI it sounded like this: